Havasupai Parents Demand Fixes to Wretched School

 Havasupai Elementary School, in Lake Havasu City, has about 385 students, according to its website, checked Tuesday morning, and last updated in 2013.
 The website says the school has an “A” rating from the Arizona Department of Education.

-It has been difficult to recruit teachers to Indian schools for decades, often because of their remote locations, poor facilities, low pay and high turnover.
+It has been difficult to recruit teachers to Indian schools for decades, often because of their remote locations, poor facilities and low pay.

 The most recent statistics from the Bureau of Indian Education, from 2014, said Havasupai Elementary School children tested in 1st percentile in reading and 3rd percentile in math, according to the complaint.